 Southeast focus with strong commitment to economic mobility and college completion.
 Aligned with TGG regional positioning.

-A 20-minute call is enough to map the right entry point, whether that is a Persist cohort for enrolled students, a pre-college program, or a grant-funded institutional program.
+A 20-minute call is enough to map the right entry point, whether that is a Persist Advantage cohort for enrolled students, a pre-college program, or a grant-funded institutional program.

 Request Partnership Information"Technical competence may open the door to leadership, but emotional intelligence determines whether a leader can sustain trust, influence people, and guide an organization effectively.
 Dr. Thurman's message underscores that leadership development is not a one-time event but a continuous process."